FlavRei/music-classifier/README.md

+# How to use the application
+At the root of the project, you can run the following command:
+> poetry run streamlit run app.py

+And then, go to the following link: http://172.21.193.44:8501/

+Now, you can upload a music in any of the given formats.
+The AI will process and find the genre of the music.

+# Explanations about the development
 ### Exploration notebook
 ##### Visualize audio file
 'y' is a table containing the amplitude values ​​of the sound (sound wave).